kassimojr/recargapay-wallet-api/docs/monitoring/en/README.md

 # 📊 Monitoring & Observability

-This section covers the comprehensive monitoring and observability setup for the RecargaPay Wallet API, including metrics collection, dashboards, alerting, and distributed tracing.
+This section covers the comprehensive monitoring and observability setup for the Digital Wallet API, including metrics collection, dashboards, alerting, and distributed tracing.

 ## 📋 Quick Navigation